MioAtSwivel/chat-embed/README.md

-# Chat Widget Everywhere
+# Chat Widget Anywhere

-Embed chat widget into anywhere that runs HTML and JS.
+Embed chat widget into anywhere that runs HTML and JS, with username and password

 ## Installation